FlorianDubath/FormWizard/README.md

 # FormWizard
 This project create a wizard out of a json object describing the fields to be completed.
 All the navigation of one page of the wizard to the other, the validation and (if requested) pdf generation are done on the browser.
-The wizard do *NOT* communicate with the server.
+The wizard do *NOT* communicate with the server unless requested (and then it send the final pdf).

 ## Functionality
 Gives a div id and a json, the FormWizard will create the form into the div.